Marginal Tax Rate Definition

 Example #3

-Louis and Emma married assesses disclosed taxable income of $ 1,50,000 during F.Y.
+Louis and Emma married and assessed disclosed taxable income of $ 1,50,000 during F.Y.
 2018.
-With the help of given below tax brackets, calculate the tax payable by them if they are filing a joint return as married filing jointly.
+With the help of the below tax brackets, calculate their tax payable if they are filing a joint return as married filing jointly.

 Total Tax Payable